 Ultrasonographic examinations of newborns:

-- For general screening of a newborn: hip screening (from the age of 4 to 6 weeks to the age of approximately 4 months) ultrasonography of the skull may be performed approximately until the age of 6 months (if the fontanelle is open)
+- For general screening of a newborn: hip screening (from the age of 6 weeks to the age of 4 months) ultrasonography of the skull may be performed approximately until the age of 6 months (if the fontanelle is open)

 - abdominal ultrasonography: abdominal organs – to examine for disorders of the liver, gall bladder, pancreas, spleen, kidneys, urinary bladder, organs of the lesser pelvis and some intestinal diseases